-With more than a decade of residential design experience, Chirs joined Granoff Architects in April of 2010.
+With more than two decades of residential design experience, Chris joined Granoff Architects in April of 2010.

 During the course of his career, Chris has developed an unwavering commitment and attention to details.
 He has managed projects ranging from a Georgia plantation home in the town of Arlington, to a grand shingle style home in Greenwich, CT, to a penthouse apartment in New York City.
 From the exterior form to the interior millwork, Chris believes that the details of the home are of paramount importance.